 Who has more workout clothes than days they actually, well work out?
 I’ve got way too much exercise gear.
 I got some great new pieces during lockdown and throughout last year and love them, but there are some things floating around in my closet that have probably seen one workout too many.
 Or there are some that I just simply don’t wear anymore.
 I have too many pieces and I wear the same ones to death.
 Also, trainers!
 I need to get rid of old pairs I don’t really use anymore as they’re just taking up precious real estate.
 I’m planning to pick the key pieces I know I always wear and either bin those that are too ratty and old or donate the things that are barely worn but are still in good shape.

-My name is Kate and I have a black shoe obsession.
+I have a black shoe obsession.
 I’ve realised I have way too many black shoes.
 I know they’re versatile but honestly, who needs more than a few key pairs of black shoes.
 I think a great pair of heels, boots, sandals, slides are essentials and the rest I’ll have to assess in terms of how often I actually wear them.

-My lounge wear and casual wear build up quite quickly (particularly last year, when I was pretty much living in them most of the year).
+My lounge wear and casual wear build up quite quickly (particularly during lockdown, when I was pretty much living in them most of the year).
 Things like my t-shirts and singlets can get old really easily as I wear them all the time but that also means I need to make a more concerted effort to replace them when they do start to look bad.
 So I’ve made a pledge to myself that once they’ve had their day it’s time to let them go, even if it’s a fave.

 Summer has made me realise that I’m harbouring a ton of little cotton dresses that don’t get worn much but I’ve been hanging onto for some reason.
 These dresses are great for a little while but they don’t often last the test of time.
 They pill, they fade, they lose their shape, so I think it’s time I ditched the ones in bad shape as I know I’m not going to wear them again.